 So, which type of online learning is best?

 As you can see, there are benefits and drawbacks to every online learning opportunity, and what makes one better than the others ultimately depends on what you’re trying to accomplish.

-For those of you who want to give online tutoring a shot, our Online Private Lessons offer the above benefits, with 60-minute instruction from iD certified instructors, that’s built around relevant curriculum in block-based coding with Scratch, Minecraft mods, Python coding, how to create a game on Roblox, and more.
+For those of you who want to give online tutoring a shot, our online tutoring offer the above benefits, with 60-minute instruction from iD certified instructors, that’s built around relevant curriculum in block-based coding with Scratch, Minecraft mods, Python coding, how to create a game on Roblox, and more.